MicrosoftDocs/dynamics-365-unified-operations-public/financials/accounts-receivable/tasks/create-interest-code-range.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: twheeloc
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 # ms.search.industry:
-ms.author: tfehr
+ms.author: shpandey
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Create an interest code with a range

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Create an interest code with a range

 Interest codes can be set up to calculate different interest amounts based on a range of values.
 This procedure will show you how to add an interest code and add a range to it.